The Hound says "Welcome to Toonhound!" Toonhound logo

 naughty, more mistaken in his efforts to do right, fit in, or correct misdeeds.

-Little Blue was created by Iris and Harold Purcell, and brought to life by
+Little Blue was created by Iris and Simon Purcell, and brought to life by

 Digby Turpin, who had been one of the design team on Halas & Batchelor's